04 October, 2011

 "Oh yes, the smoker people.
 There be a population of those worldwide," I said, "a big one."

 "We could haf a giant snuff farm."
-O'Hare opened his arms wide giving me a visual, peas flying all over the place.
+O'Hare opened his arms wide, giving me a visual of peas flying everywhere.

-"O'Hare and you could tend the 'tabaccy' and process it into snuff and LaGuardia and I can sell tissues," Tonya said to me with a rueful smile.
+"O'Hare, you could tend the 'tobaccy' and process it into snuff, and LaGuardia and I can sell tissues," Tonya said to me with a rueful smile.
 "I could get lots of tissues from Big Lots," she muttered under her breath.

-"Now Tonya the lad be onto something."
-I said, then to O'Hare I said, "I thank you for the thought O'Hare, if ever your Mam or meself find we need a new job we'll consider the raising and making of snuff."
+"Now, Tonya, the lad is onto something."
+I said, then to O'Hare, "I thank you for the thought, O'Hare; if ever your Mam or me find we need a new job, we'll consider the raising and making of snuff."

 "That's what I wanna hear!"
 He said proud of himself and us.